 If you’re drinking faster than your liver can process the alcohol, your BAC increases and you may feel the effects of drunkenness, also called intoxication.
-In general, your liver can process about one alcoholic drink per hour.
-One alcoholic drink is typically defined as 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.
+In general, your liver can process about one alcohol-containing drink per hour.
+One drink is typically defined as 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.
 However, different beers and wines can contain different percentages of alcohol.

 The amount of alcohol in your blood can vary based on several factors including:

 - The amount of alcohol you’re drinking.

 - How much food you ate before drinking.